bunnylab/bunnylab.github.io/blog/writing_a_portscanner_in_c.md

 ### Raw Socket Scanners

 I also wanted to try writing a scanner using raw sockets to learn a little more about them.
-Here I ran into some interesting issues with how receiving packets are handled.
+Here I ran into some interesting issues with how receiving response packets are handled for raw socketss.
 There are a few different scanner types such as half-open / idle scanners that rely on raw sockets to craft custom tcp packets and determine the state of the host ports from the responses.
 However, the socket interface only sends packets from icmp/igmp and unidentified protocols to raw sockets.
 TCP/UDP packets will only be routed to tcp and udp sockets.
 So if my reading is correct a scanner sending custom tcp/udp packets on a raw socket cannot receive the replies.
-To work around this problem these types of scanners uses pcap or other libraries to read the response packets directly off the network interface.
+To work around this problem these types of scanners use pcap or other libraries to read the response packets directly off the network interface.
 This is a cool trick but a little beyond what I wanted to bite off.
 So instead lets write a syn flooder.